Header Image

 NOTE: If the nutrient solution is deficient, Ca-Mg-Fe is the most effective way of rectifying the issue.
 Increasing EC by increasing the base nutrient dose is a common remedy, however, the most likely elements to be deficient in ‘most’ nutrient solutions are those contained within Ca-Mg-Fe – and is therefore why we recommend it for this purpose.

-No, the FloraMax line is designed to eliminate the requirement for additional “cal-mag” additives as it is built into our base nutrients and Flowering Enhancer product.
+No. The FloraMax line is designed to eliminate the requirement for additional “cal-mag” additives as it is built into our base nutrients and Flowering Enhancer product.
 Over hundreds of test grows during the development phase there was never any need for a dedicated cal-mag additive.
-Furthermore, use of additional “cal-mag” may result in excessive calcium precipitate leading to clogged lines or build-up in the reservoir.
-Therefore, avoid using a cal-mag (Ca-Mg-Fe) unless deficiency symptoms are eradicated by their use.
+Furthermore, use of additional “cal-mag” may result in excessive calcium precipitate leading to clogged lines or build-up.
+In the unlikely event that deficiency symptoms occur, add FloraMax Ca-Mg-Fe at 0.5ml/L (0.14mS).
+If that fails to fix the problem within 1-week, increase its usage rate to 1ml/L (0.28mS).
+If that fails then the issue is probably not due to cal-mag or trace elements (Fe, Cu, Mn, Zn, Mo or B).

 Should I use an air-stone?

 For recirculating systems, air-stones can be beneficial especially if the dump frequency is infrequent, however as mentioned above, minimize the air injection rate if using organics.
-This does not apply to DWC – the nutrient solution must be aerated, hence the clause, “feasible”.
+This does not apply to DWC – the nutrient solution must be aerated.

 Can I use chlorine or hydrogen peroxide with FloraMax?

-Can cal-mag additives or base nutrients be used as foliar sprays?
+Can cal-mag additives, root enhancers or base nutrients be used as foliar sprays?

-What do I do if the EC of the nutrient batch is higher or lower than expected?
+What if the nutrient batch EC is higher or lower than expected?

 The EC target can be verified by calculating the sum total of the EC contributed from each product in the nutrient solution.
-For example, on the VegaFlora A+B Dose Chart (v.
-25 Aug 22), the schedule for Veg Week-1 contains four components that contribute to the EC target: VegaFlora A contributes 0.67mS (at 2.4ml/L; 9ml/Gal)) + VegaFlora B, 0.58mS + Root-XS, 0.1mS and OrganaBud, 0.07mS.
+For example, on the VegaFlora AB Dose Chart, the schedule for Veg Week-1 contains four components that contribute to the EC target: VegaFlora A contributes 0.67mS (at 2.4ml/L; 9ml/Gal)) + VegaFlora B, 0.58mS + Root-XS, 0.1mS and OrganaBud, 0.07mS.
 The sum total of the EC is 1.42mS (i.e., 0.67+0.58+0.1+0.07=1.42mS).
 Note, System Maintenance and Silica contribute negligible EC, hence their EC contribution is not specified.

 Now, if the EC target is not achieved, the reasons might be as follows: